Liatoast/ptero-eggs/README.md

-# Eggs Repository for Pterodactyl Panel
+# Eggs Repository for the Pterodactyl Panel

 ## Hinweis (Deutsch)